azellsworth/azellsworth.github.io/_posts/2015-07-08-solving-decision-trees-with-a-stack.md

 }
 {% endhighlight %}

-You can try this out by copying the code into repl.it(hyperlink) or any other javascript tester.
+You can try this out by copying the code into [repl.it](http://www.repl.it) or any other javascript tester.
 It could be helpful to step through with a debugger to see how it’s working.

 ##Takeaway